IS2AI/KazEmoTTS/README.md

 <h2 align = "justify">Pre-Processing Data for Training 🧹</h2>

-You need to download the [KazEmoTTS](https://drive.google.com/file/d/1jHzzqS58Te8xR1VqBl4dcpOCitsESi62/view?usp=share_link) dataset and customize it as in `filelists/all_spk` by executing `data_preparation.py`:
+You need to download the [KazEmoTTS](https://drive.google.com/file/d/1jHzzqS58Te8xR1VqBl4dcpOCitsESi62/view?usp=share_link) dataset and customize it, as in `filelists/all_spk`, by executing `data_preparation.py`:

 ```shell
 python data_preparation.py -d provide a directory of the KazEmo corpus